What Does Criminal Mischief Mean in Texas?

 People mistakenly believe that they can be charged with criminal mischief even when they did not intend to cause damage to someone else’s tangible property.

-However, as mentioned earlier, one of the requirements to convict someone of criminal mischief is to prove that they acted intentionally or knowingly.
+However, as mentioned earlier, one of the requirements to convict someone of criminal mischief is to prove that he or she acted intentionally or knowingly.
 In other words, the prosecutor must be able to prove both of these elements to convict you of criminal mischief in Texas:

 • You knew what you were doing.